North Korea fires two suspected ballistic missiles into sea | DW | 25.03.2021

 He added that he would "thoroughly discuss" North Korea issues, including the launches, with Biden during his visit next month.

-Thursday's launch marks the second time Pyongyang has fired missiles in two days.
+Thursday's launch marks the second time Pyongyang has fired missiles in recent days.

 The North fired two short-range, non-ballistic missiles off its west coast over the weekend, Seoul officials said on Wednesday.